Welcome to Ongar Health Centre

 Home Visiting Service

 Epping and Ongar are extremely lucky to have commissioned a Home Visiting Service for patients.
-This is provided by Amanda Lee who is an experienced paramedics.
-If your GP thinks it suitable, you may be visited by the Home Visiting Service who work in very close liaison with our Neighbourhood practices of Ongar Health Centre, The Limes, Epping High Street and Abridge surgeries.
+This is provided by an experienced paramedic.
+If your GP thinks it is suitable, you may be visited by the Home Visiting Service who work in very close liaison with our Neighbourhood practices of Ongar Health Centre, The Limes, Epping High Street and Abridge surgeries.

 Look in the Bag